 The results of the project encouraged the government to establish 84,000 hectares of project model plantations on degraded sites outside the project area.

-In Mozambique, the forestry sector employs 22,000 people and accounts for nearly three percent of GDP.
-Around 140,000 hectares of forest are lost each year and the World Bank is supporting the government in mobilizing resources to sustainably manage the forest sector through an integrated forest and landscape management portfolio.
+In Mozambique, the forestry sector directly employs 17,000 people and accounts for nearly two percent of GDP.
+Around 267,000 hectares of forest are lost each year and the World Bank is supporting the government in mobilizing resources to sustainably manage the forest sector through an integrated landscape management portfolio.
 Through technical assistance, on-the-ground investments, results-based finance, and analytical work, the portfolio is:

-In Mexico, where some 60 percent of forests are owned by indigenous and local communities, the World Bank has been supporting the Government with a series of projects that have increased sustainable forest management, forest-related jobs, and the net value of forest goods and services.
-Under the Forests and Climate Change Project, this effort was extended to all 32 states in Mexico, supporting an additional 1,000 communities and bringing 2 million hectares of forests under sustainable management.
-This $460 million project, completed in February 2019, tapped multiple sources of forest finance to strengthen community institutions and knowledge of forest management and conservation while also developing alternative sustainable sources of income, including through REDD+.
-Now, the Strengthening Entrepreneurship in Productive Forest Landscapes Project is building on the project’s successes and ensuring continuity in the areas of community forest management and Payment for Environmental Services (PES).
-It also supports innovative new approaches, including promoting the integration of productive forest management activities with forest conservation and restoration activities in the same area to increase the economic and environmental benefits of project interventions, and focusing on productivity to enable forest-dependent people and enterprises to more fully reap the benefits of forest landscapes.
-To date, the project has brought an additional 180,000 hectares of land under integrated landscape management practices and benefited 33,800 people.
+In Mexico, the World Bank has been supporting the Government with a series of projects that have increased sustainable forest management, forest-related jobs, and the net value of forest goods and services.
+The Strengthening Entrepreneurship in Productive Forest Landscapes Project, for example, focuses on productivity to enable forest-dependent people and enterprises to benefit from forest landscapes.
+To date, the project has brought an additional 180,000 hectares of land under integrated landscape management practices and has benefited 33,800 people.
 The project also complements a wider forest-sector agenda, integrating a range of instruments, including technical assistance to Mexico’s Forest Commission and the preparation of an FCPF Carbon Fund Emissions Reduction Program that could potentially leverage up to US$50 million in payments to the country for results linked to avoided deforestation.

 In Senegal, the Sustainable Participatory Energy Management Project (PROGEDE by its French acronym) helped combat Senegal’s rapidly growing demand for household fuels and the associated degradation of forests and the rural environment.
-The Sustainable Woodfuels Supply Management Component of the project directly benefited some 250,000 people and established a sustainable incremental income from wood and non-wood products of about $12.5 million per year, equivalent to $40,000 on average per participating village.
-Of that amount more than $3.7 million (30 percent) resulted from women-led economic activities.
+Results include:

 In Moldova, where the majority of poor communities depend on agriculture for their livelihoods, the Moldova Agriculture Competitiveness Project is increasing the use of sustainable land management practices like forestry shelter belts, which can limit soil erosion and sequester carbon, while contributing to greater returns for farmers.

-DRC, Ghana and Mozambique – African countries with globally significant forest resources — have recently signed landmark agreements with the World Bank that reward community efforts to reduce carbon emissions by tackling deforestation and forest degradation.
-Together, these three agreements, known as Emission Reductions Payment Agreements, unlock performance-based payments of up to US$155 million.
+Chile, Costa Rica, Côte d’Ivoire, Democratic Republic of Congo, Dominican Republic, Fiji, Ghana, Guatemala Indonesia, Lao PDR, Madagascar, Mozambique, Nepal, Republic of Congo and Vietnam — all countries with globally significant forest resources — have signed landmark agreements with the World Bank that reward community efforts to reduce carbon emissions by tackling deforestation and forest degradation.
+Together, these 15 agreements, known as Emission Reductions Payment Agreements, unlock results-based payments of more than $720 million for nearly 145 million tons of carbon emissions reduced through 2025 - equivalent to taking nearly 32 million cars off the road for a year.
 The payments will come from the Forest Carbon Partnership Facility Carbon Fund, whose Secretariat is hosted by the World Bank.
-Several other countries are expected to finalize similar agreements in the coming months.